Lisbon in the winter and great packing tips for the woman over 50

 Is winter a good time to visit Lisbon?
 Absolutely.
 With mild weather that won’t leave you sweating or shivering, it’s an ideal destination for those who love walking.

-For us ladies over 50, this is a win!
-Let’s break down what to pack for a Lisbon winter trip to ensure you’re stylish, cozy, and prepared for every twist of Lisbon’s winter weather.
+Let’s break down what to pack for your Lisbon in the winter trip to ensure you’re stylish, cozy, and prepared for every twist of Lisbon’s winter weather.

 Lisbon in the winter and the weather

-Winter in Lisbon is mild, often sunny, with temperatures between 10°C (50°F) and 15°C (59°F).
 You’ll get a mix of sunny and cloudy days, with occasional rain.
 While the weather can be a bit unpredictable, the key is layering.
 With the right pieces, you can easily adapt to whatever the day brings.

 Selfie winter lisbon trip